Tips for Planning a Sabbath Family Rest Day

 The solution

-Focus on the Family has a great article with five excellent suggestions for beginning to shape a Sabbath Rest with your family.
+Focus on the Family has a great article with five excellent suggestions for beginning to shape a Sabbath rest with your family.
 Please give it a read and pick one idea to implement this week.

 So what’s your first step in shaping a family rest day?